-In your early 20’s your metabolism was in peak condition.
-Taking down a 6-pack and whole pizza barely made an impact on your waistline.
+In your early twenties, your metabolism was in peak condition.
+Taking down a six-pack and whole pizza barely made an impact on your waistline.
 Now, you can’t make it through a few beers and a slice without feeling your jeans cinch.
-That’s because as you age your metabolism — the way in which your body burns off sugar — slows at a rate of one to 2 percent a year.
+That’s because as you age your metabolism — the way in which your body burns off sugar — slows at a rate of 1 to 2 percent a year.
 If you’re not careful, this slowdown can lead to an increase in cholesterol, insulin (and therefore diabetes risk), and a whole batch of not-so-fun downsides.
 Aging sucks big time.

 “Metabolic speed is determined in large part by the amount of lean muscle mass,” says Dr. Apovian.
 And since you start to lose muscle mass at a rate of 1 percent per year beginning at 30 (a pace that quickens after you reach 40) you need to work to build more muscle to replace the deficit.
 Dr. Apovian says the best way to counteract this process and speed up your metabolism is to hit the weights a couple times per week.
 Don’t worry about your calves — that’s the hardest place to gain mass.

 Eat Lean Protein + Whole Grains

 All your body processes require energy, including your metabolism.
 You can’t expect it to reset to its natural calorie-burning pace by simply cutting out calories.
 But Dr. Apovian says it’s important to consume the right amount of calories, but from sources like fruits, vegetables, and whole grains (in moderation).
 The biggest diet fail: more protein.